The short answer

 The 2–4 hour alone-time ceiling

-2–4 hours is the typical alone-time ceiling for adult Dobermans — slightly less than Aussies (3–4 hours) due to extreme breed velcro nature.
+2–4 hours is the typical alone-time ceiling for adult Dobermans, slightly less than Aussies (3–4 hours) because of the extreme breed velcro nature.

 - Adult Dobermans (3+ years, well-conditioned): 4–6 hours occasionally with training.
 Most uncomfortable beyond 4 hours daily